TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 ## 1. From String Codes to Autocompleted Classes

-In root `ruleset.xml` for PHP_CodeSniffer you can use string references to sniffs.
-You need to remember them, copy paste them and copy-paste them right.
+You probably use string references to sniffs in your `*.xml` configuration for PHP_CodeSniffer.
+You need to remember them, copy paste them and **copy-paste them right**.

 ```xml
 <rule ref="Generic.Comenting.DocComment"/>